disjukr/pypy-tutorial-ko/tutorial.rst

 Takes forever, doesn't it?

+So there you have it.
+We've successfully written our own interpreter in RPython and translated it with the PyPy toolchain.

 Adding JIT
 ==========
-That's pretty cool, but one of the best features of PyPy is its ability to *generate just-in-time compilers for your interpreter*.
-That's right, from just a couple hints on how your interpreter is structured, PyPy will generate and include a JIT compiler that will, at runtime, translate the interpreted BF code to machine code!
+Translating RPython to C is pretty cool, but one of the best features of PyPy is its ability to *generate just-in-time compilers for your interpreter*.
+That's right, from just a couple hints on how your interpreter is structured, PyPy will generate and include a JIT compiler that will, at runtime, translate the interpreted code of our BF language to machine code!

 So what do we need to tell PyPy to make this happen?
 First it needs to know where the start of your bytecode evaluation loop is.
 This lets it keep track of